 Within unincorporated Collin County, the storm drain system consists exclusively of roadside ditches.
 The current GIS database characterizes the storm drain system that Collin County is responsible for maintaining.
 This GIS database is updated regularly based on new roads and culverts installed in unincorporated Collin County.
 An updated outfall map for the new UA was developed.
 The map identifies 14 outfalls in Collin County urbanized area.
-No new outfalls were identified in Year 4.
+No new outfalls were identified in Year 5.
 The UA outfall map is attached.

-Implementat on Activity Measurable Goal Completion Date Maintain outfall as needed base screening of out • Updated outfall map 12/31/17
+Implementation Activity Measurable Goal Completion Date Maintain outfall map and updated as needed based on visual screening of outfalls (ID-2) Updated outfall map 12/31/18